sfirke/janitor/vignettes/introduction.md

 Explore records with duplicated values for specific combinations of variables with `get_dupes()`
 ------------------------------------------------------------------------------------------------

-This is a function for hunting down and examining duplicate records during data cleaning - usually when there shouldn't be any.
+This is for hunting down and examining duplicate records during data cleaning - usually when there shouldn't be any.

-E.g., in a tidy data frame you might have a unique ID repeated for each year, and year repeated for each unique ID, but you might want to check for duplicated pairs of unique ID & year - what do these duplicated records have in common?
+For example, in a tidy data frame you might expect to have a unique ID repeated for each year, and year repeated for each unique ID, but no duplicated pairs of unique ID & year.
+Say you want to check for their presence, and study any such duplicated records.

 `get_dupes()` returns the records (and inserts a count of duplicates) so you can sleuth out the problematic cases: